EeraboinaKeerthi/RAG_with_Langchain/README.md

 RAGAS Framework:
 RAGAS was designed to evaluate both the retrieval and generation components of a RAG application.

-Generation: Faithfulness, answer relevancy
+Generation: Faithfulness, answer relevancy metrics from RAGAS

-Retrieval: Context precision and context recall
+Retrieval: Context precision and context recall metrics from RAGAS

+Faithfulness: Faithfulness assesses whether the generated output represents the retrieved documents well.
+It is calculated using LLMs to assess the ratio of faithful claims that can be derived from the context to the total number of claims.
+Because faithfulness is a proportion, it is normalized to between zero and one, where a higher score indicates greater faithfulness.

+Context Precision: Context precision measures how relevant the retrieved documents are to the query.
+A context precision score closer to one means the retrieved context is highly relevant.